ci-lab-cz/easydock/README.md

 #### MacOS

 It is impossible to run `singularity/apptainer` images natively on MacOS.
 Therefore, they will be run automatically through `docker`.
 1. Install `docker`.
-It should be accessible without sudo privileges.
+It should be accessible without sudo privileges from the command line.
-2. Create a container using the docker file below and the command:
+2. Create a container using the docker file below (save the content as Dockerfile):
 ```
 FROM ubuntu:22.04